samirabloom/chaturaji/README.md

 **Note:** *~/Downloads/apache-maven-3.1.1-bin* must be replaced by the location where you unzipped your maven download.

  3. Install [Android SDK](http://developer.android.com/sdk/index.html)
- 4. Set **ANDROID_HOME** environment variable to point to sdk folder in the terminal as follows:
+ 4. Set **ANDROID_HOME** environment variable to point to sdk folder, in the terminal as follows:

- In the terminal:

 --------------------